-And they returned and prepared spices and ointments, and rested the Sabbath day according to the commandment."
-Mark this: "And rested the Sabbath day, ACCORDING TO THE COMMANDMENT.
-Acts xiii.
-42, says, "And when the Jews were gone out of the synagogue, the Gentiles\ besought that these words might be preached to them the next Sabbath."
-Verse 44,- "And the next Sabbath-day came almost the whole city together, to hear the word of God."
-Acts xvi.
-13, "And on the Sabbath we went out of the city by a river side, where prayer was wont to be made."
-Chap. xvii 2.
-"And Paul as his manner was, went in unto them, & three Sabbathdays reasoned with them out of the scriptures."
-This says, "as his manner was." xvii.
-4, "And he reasoned in the synagogue every Sabbath and persuaded the Jews and the Greeks."
+After having examined the ancient custom in relation to the first day, we will now see what it was in regard to the seventh or Sabbath.
+The first passage I will notice, is the one just quoted in Luke 23:56--"And they returned and pre pared spices and ointments, and rested the Sabbath day according to the commandment," Mark this: "And rested the Sabbath day, ACCORDING TO THE COMMANDMENT.
+Acts 13:42, says, "And when the Jews were go ne out of the synagogue, the Gentiles [Many say that the Jews only, observed the Sabbath; but this passage and others also, show us clearly, that the Gentiles observed the Sabbath.
+See Acts 18:4, on this point] besought that these words might be preached to them the next Sabbath."
+Verse 44, "And the next Sabbath-day came almost the whole city together, to hear the word of God.
+"Acts 16:13, "And on the Sabbath we went out of the city by a river side, where prayer was wont to be made."
+Chap.
+17:2 "And Paul as his manner was; went in unto them, & three Sabbath-days reasoned with them out of the scriptures."
+This says "as his manner was."
+28:4, "And he reasoned in the synagogue every Sabbath and persuaded the Jews and Greeks."
 This is "every Sabbath."
 11th verse, "And he continued there a year and six months."
-Now if it was Paul's "manner" to reason in the synagogue "EVERY Sabbath, he must have, in this place, observed seventy-eight Sabbaths.
-It is evident that christ had his eye on the observance of the Sabbath, as late certainly as A.D.
-70, when Jerusalem was destroyed, when he said:- "Pray ye that your flight be not in the winter, neither on the Sabbath-day."
-Matt. xxiv.
-20. But if this "tribulation" spoken of, has reference to the "Papal persecution," as many believe, then they were directed in the observance of the Sabbath, to a much later period.
-Paul in Heb. iv.
-4, says, "For he spake in a certain place of the seventh day on this wise, And God did rest the seventh day from all his works," &c.- Not the first, but the seventh day.
+Now if it was Paul's "manner" to reason in the synagogue "EVERY Sabbath," he must have in this place, observed seventy-eight Sabbaths.
+It is evident that C hrist had his eye on the observance of Sabbath, as late certainly as AD 70, when Jerusalem was destroyed when he said: "Pray you that your flight be not in winter, neither on the Sabbath-day."
+Matthew 24:20.
+But if this "tribulation" spoken of, has reference to the "Papal persecution," as many believe, then they were directed in the observance of the Sabb ath, to a much later period.
+Paul in Hebrews 4:4, says, "For he spoke in a certain place of the seventh day on this wise.
+And God did rest the seventh day from all his works."
+Not the first, but the seventh day.

 A few facts now, to show what those have to acknowledge who keep the first day.

-In the Encyclopedia of religious knowledge,- Article, Sabbath- we read, "The Sabbath was appointed at the creation of the world, and sanctified, or set a part for holy purposes, "for man," for all men, and therefore for Christians; since there was never any repeal of the original institution.
-To this we add, that if the moral law be the law of Christians, then is the Sabbath as explicitly enjoined upon them as upon the Jews.
-But that the moral law is our law, as well as the law of the Jews, all but Antinomians must acknowledge; and few, we suppose, will be inclined to run into the fearful mazes of that error, in order to support lax notions as to the obligation of the Sabbath; into which, however, they must be plunged, if they deny the law of the decalogue to be binding."
+In the Encyclopedia of Religious knowledge, Article, Sabbath - we read, "The Sabbath was appointed at the creation of the world, and sanctified, or set apart for holy purposes, "for man," for all men, and therefore for Christians; since there was never any repeal of the original institution.
+To this we add, that if the moral law be the law of Christian s, then is the Sabbath as explicitly enjoined upon them as upon the Jews.
+But that the moral law is our law, as well as the law of the Jews, all but Antinomians must acknowledge; and few, we suppose, will be inclined to run into the fearful mazes of that error, in order to support lax notions as to the obligation of the Sabbath.
+Into which, however, they must be plunged, if they deny the law of the Ten Commandments to be binding."

-In the Address to the "Lord's Day Convention," holden in Baltimore in 1844,- of which John Quincy Adams was President,- we find this remark in recommending the observance of the Christian Sabbath:- "It is a law of God, co-eval with creation.
-It is one of the selected few of the ten commandments, that brief but comprehensive expression of his will."
+In the Address to the "Lord's day Convention," held in Baltimore in 1844, of which John Quincy Adams was President, we find this remark in recommending the observance of the Christian Sabbath: "It is the law of God, co-equal with creation.
+It is one of the selected few of the Ten Commandments, that brief but comprehensive expression of His will."